College of Liberal Arts & Sciences

 Can I get professional photos from my ceremony?

-Guests with physical disabilities who have a Disabilities Parking Permit (plate, placard, or sticker) will be permitted to park in lot 46, adjacent to Carver-Hawkeye Arena.
+Guests with physical disabilities who have a Disabilities Parking Permit (plate, placard, or sticker) will be permitted to park in lot 46, adjacent to Carver Hawkeye Arena.
 Public Safety officers will be restricting entrance to this lot, to only those guests with these state issued permits.
+From lot 46 guests should enter the West doors.

-UITV rebroadcast and DVDs of ceremony for purchase
+UITV broadcast, rebroadcast and DVDs of ceremony for purchase

 Will my name appear in the commencement program booklet?